 Check out the Center for Disease Control (CDC)’s information about the immune system for more on how the vaccine works.

 Updates occur frequently.
 We strongly encourage you to visit these sites for more information.

 Do I have to pay for the vaccine?

 No, there is no cost for the vaccine.
-If you have insurance, we will bill them for the administration, but you will not personally be charged for the vaccine.
-Call us if you have more questions at (616) 336-8800.
+If you have insurance, we will bill them, if possible, for the vaccine administration.
+You will not personally be charged for the vaccine or the administration, regardless of insurance status our outcome of our request.

 Will I have to come back for a second dose of the vaccine?

-How soon after the vaccination will I be fully immune?
+How soon after the vaccination will I be considered fully immune?